lslezak/scripts/jekyll/README.md

 # Process

 The convertor uses the patched RSS feed importer (http://import.jekyllrb.com/docs/rss/).
+The posts are extracted from the RSS feed.

-The XML feed contains only the current posts, fortunately the older feeds can be found in the Web archive at http://web.archive.org/web/*/https://lizards.opensuse.org/feed/
+However, the feed contains only few latest posts, fortunately the older feeds can be found in the Web archive at http://web.archive.org/web/*/https://lizards.opensuse.org/feed/

 Specifically these old feeds were used (saved to `feed*.xml` files):